KSP-KOS/KOS/_sources/structures/misc/boolean.txt

     // which should cover most "asparagus staging" strategies:
     //
     list engines in englist.
-    for eng in engines {
+    for eng in englist {

       // note, eng:flameout is a Boolean value here, being used as the
       // conditional check of this if-statement: